 These days there are just seven of them.
 This number is attributed to King Charles II who, in the 1600s, ordered there be just six ravens kept at the tower because more than that was too annoying (the seventh is kept these days as a reserve).

-Steve, a warder for only the past couple of years, is addressing a group of tourists.
+When I first arrive at the Tower of London, I find Steve, a warder for only the past couple of years, addressing a group of tourists.

 “Within these walls is mystery, intrigue, incest and…” he pauses for dramatic effect before turning to a child and shouting, “…murder!”

 The tales he tells are chilling — of a time when queens were executed, prisoners were tied to the rack, and traitors had their heads carried through the streets of the city.

 In years gone by, the Tower of London was a fortress of fear.
 The Yeoman Warders were hated by the population, taunted with the name ‘Beefeaters’ because they were well-fed within the stone walls of the monarchy while the average citizen starved on the plague-ridden streets.